Additive Manufacturing (3D Printing) Sample Preparation

 Porosity Defects

-- Gas pores: Spherical, from trapped gas in powder or atmosphere
+- Gas pores: Small and spherical, from trapped gas in powder or atmosphere

-- Keyhole pores: Elongated, from excessive energy input causing keyhole collapse
+- Keyhole pores: Rounded, typically larger than gas pores, from excessive energy input causing vapor-cavity (keyhole) collapse deep in the melt pool

 Microstructural Defects